FUB-HCC/wikidata-bot-request-analysis/README.md

 ```
 PYWIKIBOT2_NO_USER_CONFIG=2
 ```
-Then copying the config file and filling it with your own configuration:
+Then copying the config file:
 ```
 cp config.yaml.sample config.yaml
 ```

+You should then fill the config file with your own configuration.
 Afterwards you can run the script with the following command:
 ```
 python src/main.py
 ```